 Daniel joined the ACLU in March 2021.
 As the director of policy and advocacy, he leads the team responsible for building our policy and political advocacy infrastructure, advancing key issues and campaigns, and holding elected officials accountable.

-As the son of justice-involved parents, Daniel proudly serves as a Guardian ad Litem and supports Our Children’s Place, a nonprofit program committed to the well-being of the 30,000 children in North Carolina with an incarcerated parent.
+As the son of justice-involved parents, Daniel proudly supports Our Children’s Place, a nonprofit program committed to the well-being of the 30,000 children in North Carolina with an incarcerated parent.
+In May 2021, Daniel was appointed to serve a 4-year term on the North Carolina Advisory Committee to the U.S. Commission on Civil Rights.

-Daniel is a native of Alamance County, N.C.
+Daniel is from Alamance County and now lives in Durham, N.C.
 He is a graduate of Duke University and the New York University School of Law, where he was a Root-Tilden-Kern Public Interest Scholar.